mbelinsky/unfccc-cdm-methodologies/README.md

 ### Usage

-1. Place the PDF files of CDM methodologies in the associated `methodology reference number + name` directory.
+1. Place the PDF files of CDM methodologies in the associated `methodology reference number + name + version` directory.
 2. Run the script to convert PDFs to Python scripts.
 3. Place the Python script in associated directory.